deathvenom-qvp/pluto_tv_scraper-docker/README.md

 This repo builds and Docker image of [pluto_tv_scraper](https://github.com/4v3ngR/pluto_tv_scraper).
 The purpose is to make the deployment easier and more suitable for different environments.
+As a result an m3u8 playlist and xmltv file will be generated for pluto TV.

 ## Dependencies
 [Node](https://nodejs.org/en)<br>